bwlewis/rthreejs/README.md

 high-quality interactive visualizations with just a few lines of R code.

 Visualizations optionally use accelerated WebGL graphics, falling back to non-accelerated graphics for systems without WebGL.
-The scatterplot3js function produces fluid, interactive pointclouds with hundreds of thousands of points with WebGL.
+When WebGL is available, the scatterplot3js function can produce fluid, interactive pointclouds with hundreds of thousands of points.

 See http://threejs.org for details on three.js.